 Steps for Students and Scholarship Providers

 You are required to report all scholarships you earn to the Financial Aid Office.
 Mail checks to the University at Buffalo, Student Accounts Office, 1Capen, Buffalo, NY 14260.
-Checks should be made payable to the “University at Buffalo” and include the UB Student ID# and instructions about whether to pay in a lump sum or to pay over multiple semesters.
+Checks should be made payable to the “University at Buffalo” and include your UB Student ID# and instructions about whether to pay in a lump sum or to pay over multiple semesters.
+Please also indicate whether the funds can be used for any cost of attendance, or if the funds are exclusively for non-tuition costs, so the University can apply your funding in conjunction with federal and state financial aid award eligibility.
 If UB enrollment verification is required as a condition of the award, instructions are available on the Office of the Registrar website.

 Scholarship Search Services